rust-lang/rfcs/text/3414-deprecate-spooky-dropck-at-a-distance.md

 }
 ```

-Unless it's in one of the above types:
+Unless it's in one of the previously mentioned types:

 ```rust
 struct PrintOnDrop<'s>(&'s str);